Brian Cordy

 Brian Cordy (born 14 January 1961) is a former Australian rules footballer who played in the Victorian Football League (VFL) between 1981 and 1988 for the Footscray Football Club.

-He played in 124 games and kicked 18 goals, including all 25 games in 1985, one of Footscray's most successful seasons ever.
+Recruited from La Trobe Valley Football League (LVFL) club Traralgon, Cordy played 124 games and kicked 18 goals, including all 25 games in 1985, one of Footscray's more successful seasons.
 He played his final game in 1988 against Hawthorn in Round 14.

+Cordy transferred to South Australian National Football League (SANFL) club West Adelaide in 1989.

 His older brother Neil and younger brother Graeme played alongside Brian for Footscray.
-His sons Ayce and Zaine were drafted in 2008 and 2014 respectively, by the Bulldogs under the father–son rule.
+His sons Ayce and Zaine were drafted in 2008 and 2014, respectively, by the Bulldogs under the father–son rule.